MaatallahMeriam/Meriam.github.io/README.md

 apply my commitment and enthusiasm within a professional team to make a significant contribution to innovative projects.
 ### Education :
-Engineering Cycle in Computer Science, Integrated Preparatory Cycle,Baccalaureate in Mathematical Sciences
+- Engineering Cycle in Computer Science : 2023 - Present
+- Integrated Preparatory Cycle : 2020 - 2022
+- Baccalaureate in Mathematical Sciences : 2020

 ### Internship Experience
 At AFRICA TRANSIT MAGASIN CALE - ATMC Tunisie :